abe-101/hugo-profile/website/content/project/finger-check.md

 ## Task

 The goal was to remove as much manual work as possible.
-We also set out to better notify the employees of their attendance.
+In addition we set out to better notify the employees of their attendance.

 ## Action